zelanko/sql-docs.de-de/docs/t-sql/functions/charindex-transact-sql.md

 ## <a name="examples-includesssdwfullincludessssdwfull-mdmd-and-includesspdwincludessspdw-mdmd"></a>Beispiele: [!INCLUDE[ssSDWfull](../../includes/sssdwfull-md.md)] und [!INCLUDE[ssPDW](../../includes/sspdw-md.md)].

 ### <a name="f-searching-from-the-start-of-a-string-expression"></a>F. Suche ab dem Beginn eines Zeichenfolgenausdrucks
-Das folgende Beispiel gibt den ersten Speicherort der `is`-Zeichenfolge in `This is a string` ab Position 1 (also ab dem ersten Zeichen) in der Zeichenfolge zurück.
+Dieses Beispiel gibt den ersten Speicherort der Zeichenfolge `is` in der Zeichenfolge `This is a string` ab Position 1 (also ab dem ersten Zeichen) von `This is a string` zurück.

 ```sql
 SELECT CHARINDEX('is', 'This is a string');